jozavala-msft/data-accelerator/Local-Tutorial-Debugging-using-Spark-logs.md

-The Spark jobs has detailled logs; you can access them via the docker logs command.
+If you run into issues with your job, you will want to dig into the job logs to determine the cause.
+The Spark jobs has detailed logs; you can access them via the docker logs command.

 In this tutorial, you'll learn to:
  - View docker logs